systemizer/systemizer.github.com/_posts/2012-12-04-hello-world.md

 <p>This blog will be full of random hacking projects. </p>
 <h3>FULL OF THEM </h3>
 <p>...yep.
 I've decided that I'm going to devote more time to building long-term projects.
 I'm done with websites and apps for now; it's fun, but it's just not interesting anymore.</p>
 <p>Most of the projects I will be working on will be geared on making <b>DevOps</b> as simple as possible.
 Configuration and Monitoring on a massive scale.
 Backend system design and optimizations.
 Recovery tools.
-At <a href="http://mopub.com">MoPub</a>, we handle billions of requests everyday, so this is basically the stuff I deal with everyday.</p>
+At <a href="http://mopub.com">MoPub</a>, we handle billions of requests everyday, so I have a perfect opportunity to explore.</p>
 <br />
 <p class="large-letter">So, if you're interested you should subscribe.
 That is all.</p>
 </div>